-- 425 isolation cannot define periods when samples were cooler and subsequently reheated.
-This can only be defined with the aid of constraints from geological evidence.
-"This statement alludes to the non-uniqueness of t-T models and certainly applies in situations where a single AFT age population is modelled, or more generally when only one thermochronometer is used to elucidate complicated t-T histories.
-However, we propose that multikinetic AFT interpretations (or more generally, integration of independent information from multiple chronometers) demonstrate - 430 that their view does not always apply, as we can see illustrated in Figure 3a.
-Green and Duddy (2020) also go on to state that slow, continuous cooling is often assumed in published thermal history models (seemingly referring to QTQt models) and that this is inappropriate.
-Of course, ignoring geologic information and blindly inputting thermochronology data into modelling software will always yield inappropriate thermal histories and there is nothing preventing the user from doing this.
-However, model simulations such as the one that we show in Figure 3g - 435 tell us that the wrong model may imply slow monotonic cooling, although it is not outright assumed, whereas our examples that utilize high-quality data (Fig. 3a-e) demonstrate that universal slow cooling assumptions are invalid.
-Monotonic-cooling solutions that faithfully reproduce the observed data (Fig. 3g and Fig. 4g) are not necessarily correct and are a product of attempting to recover a complex history with low-resolution data and/or incomplete geologic information about the true history.
+Recently, Green and Duddy (2020) stated that "thermochronology data in isolation cannot define periods when samples were cooler and subsequently reheated.
+This can only be defined with the aid of constraints from geological evidence."
+Their comment alludes to the non-uniqueness of t-T models and is true in situations where a single AFT age population is modelled, or more generally when only one thermochronometer is used to elucidate complicated t-T histories.
+We agree that monotonic-cooling solutions that faithfully reproduce observed thermochronology data (Fig. 3g and Fig. 4g) are not necessarily 'correct' and are a product of attempting to recover a complex history with low-resolution data with incomplete (or absent) geologic context.
+However, we propose that multikinetic AFT data or more generally, integration of independent information from multiple chronometers demonstrate that their view does not apply absolutely, as we can see illustrated in Figure 3a.
+Green and Duddy (2020) go on to state that slow, continuous cooling is often assumed in published thermal history models and that this is inappropriate.
+However, model simulations such as the one that we show in Figure 3g tell us that the wrong model may imply slow monotonic cooling, although it is not outright assumed, in agreement with the comment by Gallagher (2021).
+Our examples that utilize high-quality multikinetic data (Fig. 3a-e) indicate that universal slow cooling assumptions are invalid.